Joe-Pena/timothy-joe-citymain-front-end/README.md

 ## Use this app

 ### Heroku
-This app is deployed [here](https://javthon-client.herokuapp.com/dashboard).
+CityMain is deployed on Heroku [here](https://javthon-client.herokuapp.com/dashboard).
 ### Demo account
 You can register a new user account or use this demo account.
 - Username: demoaccount